EU–US Data Privacy Framework: US Data Protection Review Court

+The US Data Protection Review Court (DPRC) is a three-adjudicator panel that deals with appeals made against decisions of the Civil Liberties Protection Officer of the Office of the Director of National Intelligence as described by the EU-US Privacy Framework.
+It is an extrajudicial executive branch tribunal not an Article III court.

+Members of the DPRC are appointed by the Privacy and Civil Liberties Oversight Board (PCLOB) to four-year terms.

+The decisions made by the DPRC have binding effect for the adjudication.
+There has been criticism on its secrecy and possible effectiveness.

+Swiss–US Data Privacy Framework

+Similarly to the EEA, EFTA member Switzerland and the US also have a Swiss–US Data Privacy Framework under its Federal Act on Data Protection (DSG) since September 2024.

 History

-On March 25, 2022, it was announced that the European Commission and the United States had committed to a "Trans-Atlantic Data Privacy Framework" in reaction to the failure of the EU-US Privacy Shield.
+On 25 March 2022, it was announced that the European Commission and the United States had committed to a "Trans-Atlantic Data Privacy Framework" in reaction to the failure of the EU–US Privacy Shield.

-In October 2022, U.S. President Joe Biden signed an executive order to implement the framework.
+On 7 October 2022, US President Joe Biden signed to implement the framework, including authorizing and directing the creation of the US Data Protection Review Court.
+United States Attorney General's order 5517-2022 of 7 October 2022 established the court.

-In May of 2023, the European Data Protection Board approved the Commission's adequacy decision draft that was published on December 13, 2022.
+In May 2023, the European Data Protection Board approved the Commission's adequacy decision draft that was published on December 13, 2022.

-Although not binding on the European Commission, on 11 May 2023 the European Parliament voted in favour of a resolution calling on the Commission to renegotiate the Framework and not to adopt an adequacy finding on the basis that "the EU–U.S. Data Privacy Framework fails to create essential equivalence in the level of protection".
+Although not binding on the European Commission, on 11 May 2023 the European Parliament voted in favour of a resolution calling on the Commission to renegotiate the Framework and not to adopt an adequacy finding on the basis that "the EU–US Data Privacy Framework fails to create essential equivalence in the level of protection" from US mass surveillance in line with EU fundamental rights to privacy and data protection.
+The resolution was passed the Parliament with 306 votes in favor and 27 against.

-On July 10 2023, the European Commission adopted its adequacy decision for the EU-U.S. Data Privacy Framework, thereby allowing transfer of personal data from the EU to the U.S. on the basis of Article 45 of the GDPR.
+On 10 July 2023, the European Commission adopted its adequacy decision for the EU–US Data Privacy Framework, thereby allowing transfer of personal data from the EU to the US on the basis of Article 45 of the GDPR.